ambiorix-web/ambiorix/README.md

 ## :hammer_and_wrench: Advanced

-The easiest way to get setup is by creating an ambiorix project with `create_ambiorix("path/to/project")`.
+The easiest way to get setup is by creating an ambiorix project with `create_ambiorix`.

 ```r
 ambiorix::create_ambiorix("myapp")